KiCad/kicad-source-mirror/Documentation/development/compiling.md

 The KICAD_USE_OCE is used for the 3D viewer plugin to support STEP and IGES 3D models.
 Build tools and plugins related to OpenCascade Community Edition (OCE) are enabled with this option.
-When enabled it requires [OCE][] to be available, and the location of the installed OCE library to be passed via the OCE_DIR flag.
+When enabled it requires [liboce][] to be available, and the location of the installed OCE library to be passed via the OCE_DIR flag.
 This option is enabled by default.

+Alternatively KICAD_USE_OCC can be used instead of OCE.
+Both options are not supposed to be enabled at the same time.

 ## Demos and Examples ## {#demo_install_opt}